Join Anna Maria’s

 *** NOTE ***

-The shanks should not be thicker than about 3/4 inch (2 cm), otherwise they may be too tough and they would take longer time to cook.
+The shanks shouldn’t be thicker than about 3/4 inch (2 cm), otherwise they may take a long time to cook.

-When the meat is tender and tends to come off the bones, add 1 teaspoon of the “gremolada” mix on each of the the meat slices, and finish cooking.
-Add a little broth if necessary during cooking time to prevent the meat from sticking to the pan.
+When the meat is tender and tends to come off the bones, add 1 teaspoon of the “gremolada” mix on each of the the meat slices and finish cooking.
+Add a little broth if necessary while cooking to prevent the meat from sticking to the pan.

 The meat around the bone is surrounded by a skin.
 To prevent the meat from curling up while it is cooking, cut the skin with a few vertical incisions.

-In a saucepan, put butter, and turn heat to medium.
+Put butter in a saucepan and turn heat to medium.
 When the butter starts foaming, add the shanks.

 Season with salt and pepper and brown the shanks well on both sides.